jdrichardsappacad/fullstack-project-dashboard-starter/frontend/README.md

   "proxy": "http://localhost:8080"
 ```

+After adding the `proxy` key to your frontend's `package.json`, you'll need to
+restart your frontend server by using `CTRL-C` to stop the server, and running
-You will now be able to make fetch calls to your backend using a relative path.
+`npm start` to start the server again.
+You will now be able to make fetch calls
+to your backend using a relative path.

 ### Phase 1: Routes